brasheed/Lab-6a_Git_Fork_with_Pull_Request/README.md

 Practice Forking and Pull Request

 Fork this repository
-Add your name in the ReadMe.md file, Suggesting improvement in this project Creating a pull request, you can not push as you are not a collaborator in this project
+Add your name in the ReadMe.md file (William Ambeault), Suggesting improvement in this project Creating a pull request, you can not push as you are not a collaborator in this project

+(Maybe add an index.html file here just to play around with?)